-Edgar Buckee was born on the 27th of July 1896 in Dorking, Surrey to labourer James Buckee and Eliza Buckee nee Wren.
-He was baptised on the 28th of October 1896 at St Martin’s Church.
+Edgar Buckee was born on 27th July 1896 in Dorking, Surrey to labourer James Buckee and Eliza Buckee nee Wren.
+He was baptised on 28th October 1896 at St Martin’s Church.
 The family were living in North Street.

-Edgar’s father James Buckee was born in the 3rd quarter of 1850 in Clerkenwell, London to copper smith Edward Buckee, born about 1821 at St Andrew’s, Middlesex and Mary Buckee, born about 1822 at St Andrew’s, Middlesex.
-His mother Eliza Wren was born in the 4th quarter of 1862 in Dorking to carpenter William Wren, born about 1819 and Mary A. Wren, born about 1819, both in Dorking.
+Edgar’s father James was born in the 3rd quarter of 1850 in Clerkenwell, London to copper smith Edward, born about 1821 and Mary, born about 1822, both in St Andrew’s, Middlesex.
+His mother Eliza Wren was born in the 4th quarter of 1862 in Dorking to carpenter William, born about 1819 and Mary A. Wren, born about 1819, both in Dorking.
 James and Eliza married in the 2nd quarter of 1881 in Dorking.

 Edgar had six siblings: Edward born about 1886; James born about 1888 ; Alice born about 1891; Henry born about 1893; Edwin born about 1897 and Sydney born about 1901, all in Dorking.

-On the 3rd of April 1899 Edgar was admitted into St Martin’s Church of England School for infants.
+On 3rd April 1899 Edgar was admitted into St Martin’s Church of England School for infants.
 At the time of his admission the family lived at 14 North Street.
-He left the school on the 18th of June 1909.
+He left the school on 18th June 1909.

 At the time of the 1901 Census, the family were still at 14 North Street.
 James was still working as a general labourer and Eliza was at home looking after their children: Edward, James, Alice, Henry, Edgar, Ewin and Sydney.